The Basics

 Glossary of Terms

-1035 Exhange—a tax-free method of exchanging an existing life insurance or annuity policy for a new policy with a different company.
-This procedure is often exercised when it is beneficial for the policy owner to move to a more favorable contract that offers rates or features they don’t currently have (1035 refers to the tax code number).
+1035 Exchange—a tax-free method of exchanging an existing life insurance or annuity policy for a new policy with a different company.
+This procedure is often exercised when it is beneficial for the policyowner to move to a more favorable contract that offers rates or features they don’t currently have in their existing plan (1035 refers to the tax code number).

 A